MNeMoNiCuZ/joy-caption-batch/README.md

 # Joytag Caption - Batch
 This tool utilizes the Joytag Caption tool (still in Pre-Alpha), to caption image files in a batch.

-Simply place all images you wish to caption in the /input directory and run `py batch.py`.
+Place all images you wish to caption in the /input directory and run `py batch.py`.

 # Setup
 1. Git clone this repository `git clone https://github.com/MNeMoNiCuZ/joy-caption-batch/`